Ho Yow: Early years

 Ho was born in Hong Kong to Reverend Ho Fuk-tong, an early Chinese missionary under the London Missionary Society.
 Sir Robert Kai Ho, a Legislative Councilor and community leader, is his brother.

 He served as an articled clerk to his another brother Wyson Ho, the first Chinese solicitor in Hong Kong between 1887 and 1897.

-Ho left Hong Kong to the United States in 1897 along with Ng Choy, his brother-in-law and then the Chinese ambassador to the States.
+Ho left Hong Kong to the United States in 1897 along with Ng Choy, his brother-in-law and the then-Chinese ambassador to the States.

 Chinese Consulate General

 At the age of 28, Ho was appointed as vice consul of the San Francisco Chinese Consulate to general consul Chang Yin Tang in 1897.
-Ho was soon promoted to consulate general, with the goal increasing trade relations between the United States and China, serving to the prosperity of Chinatown merchants.
+Ho was soon promoted to consulate general with the goal of increasing trade relations between the United States and China and serving the prosperity of Chinatown merchants.
 The arrival of this new consul general seemed to reenergize the Chinese community of San Francisco especially since his immediate superior, the Chinese minister in Washington, was his brother-in-law.
 Although a novice, San Francisco reacted favorably to Ho's appointment.
 He was charming, a "good" Chinese, fluent in English.
 Ho quickly achieved social prominence, not only in Chinatown but also in local political, business, and cultural circles.
 Despite his youth, Ho's mandarin persona impressed members of San Francisco's elite holding membership in the Bohemian Club.
-As a consul general, Ho Yow had many goals including building new trade relations between the United States and China by opposing the Exclusion Act and recasting Chinatown's image.
+As a consul general, Ho Yow aimed to improve trade between the United States and China by opposing the Exclusion Act and recasting Chinatown's image.
 Notably in 1899, Ho organized a successful Chinese parade during San Francisco's Fourth of July Celebration.
 Ho published a series of essays advocating for the modernization of China, arguing that Chinese prosperity would increase Chinese demand for foreign goods, turning their economy into capitalist consumers for the United States to benefit from.

 Recasting Chinatown's Image

 When Ho Yow was appointed as the new vice consul in 1897, he also contributed to merchants' efforts to recast Chinatown's image during the 1900s.
 He helped Chinese merchants regain the allegiance of Chinatown's residents by fighting the secret society leaders and threatening them.
-This was all an effort to gain control of the tourism industry and change the tourists' negative view of Chinatown, a view that was influenced by white tour guides.
+This was all an effort to gain control of the tourism industry and change its negative view of Chinatown, which was influenced by white tour guides.
 Merchants also joined Consul Ho in complaining to city officials that professional guides had begun to establish fake opium dens and hire Chinese men and women to engage in "immoral exhibitions" for tourists.
 For good measure, Consul Ho issued his own list of regulations for Chinese tour guides, including the mandate that Chinese guides were not allowed to show "opium dens and whore houses" to tourists.